w3f/polkadot-wiki/docs/build-node-interaction.md

 e.g. transaction fees.

-The sidecar can fetch blocks, get the balance of an address atomically (i.e., with a corresponding block number), get the chain's metadata, and submit transactions to a node's transaction queue.
+The sidecar can fetch blocks, get the balance of an address atomically (i.e., with a corresponding block number), get the chain's metadata, get a transaction fee prediction, and submit transactions to a node's transaction queue.
 If you have any feature/endpoint requests, log an issue in the [repo](https://github.com/paritytech/substrate-api-sidecar).

 The client runs on an HTTP host.
 The following examples use python3, but you can query any way you